nerofeeva2001/HW_5_Bioinformatic_functions/README.md

         reverse_complement - Function for finding the reverse complementary sequence (finds the complementary sequence and reverses it)

 ## *filter_reads*
+is a Python module that allows you to perform various procedures on fastq-files
 ### The following functions are implemented:

         gc_content(read) - Function for calculating GC composition of the reed